Untouched World logo

 Machine-Washable Fabrics

-- Washing: Use a gentle wool/delicate cycle with cold water and low spin.
-Opt for wool or silk-specific detergent.
+1. Washing: Use a gentle wool/delicate cycle with cold water and low spin.
+For any Wool/merino or silk fabrics, use detergent designed for wool and silk.

 Dry-Clean Only Fabrics